 The massive Abyssinian Ground Hornbill can be found in Murchison Falls National Park.

 Day 18.
-Birding Ziwa Rhino Sanctuary on the way back to Entebbe Ziwa Rhino Sanctuary is the only place in Uganda to see White Rhinoceros and arguably the best place for the incomparable White-crested Turaco.
-There's a good variety of other birds as well (as usual), including Bronze-tailed, Purple, Splendid, and Rüppell's Starlings, Parasitic Weaver, Marsh Widowbird, Weynes's Weaver, African Hoopoe, African Cuckoo-Hawk, etc. We then transfer back to Entebbe.
-Overnight: Lake Victoria View Guest House, Entebbe Day 19.
-Flights leave Entebbe Your flight can leave any time today from Entebbe International Airport.
+Birding Kaniyo Pabidi Forest en route back to Entebbe

+Today is mostly a travel day, however, we will enjoy a few birding stops on our way back to Entebbe.
+Our first birding will likely be at Kaniyo Pabidi Forest where we will target Puvel's Illadopsis (the only known East African site for this rare forest dweller) as well as other lowland forest specials such as Western Crested Guineafowl, Spotted Greenbul, African Dwarf Kingfisher, Blue-breasted Kingfisher, Forest Robin and Yellow-mantled Weaver, amongst others.
+South of Masindi, we will make another stop in some grasslands to locate the localized Marsh Widowbird before we then transfer back to Entebbe.

+Overnight: The Boma, or similar, Entebbe

+Day 19.
+Flights leave Entebbe

+Your flight can leave any time today from Entebbe International Airport.

 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
 In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.

-Duration: 19 days Group Size: 4-8
+Duration: 19 days Group Size: 4-6

-Dates: 01 - 19 August 2022
+Dates: 01 - 19 August 2025

-11 - 29 July 2023

 Start: Entebbe, Uganda

 End: Entebbe, Uganda

-Prices: \$8,950 per person sharing (2022)
+Prices: \$11,686 per person sharing (2025)

-\$9,400 per person sharing (2023)

-Single Supplements: \$720 (2022)
+Single Supplements: \$914 (2025)

-\$736 (2023)

 Price includes:

 All accommodation

 Meals (from lunch on day 1 until breakfast on day 19)

 Unlimited bottled water

 Expert tour leader

 All entrance & conservation fees

 All ground transport, including airport pick-up and drop-off

 Boat rides in Queen Elizabeth National Park & Murchison Falls National Park

 Canoe fees at Mabamba Swamp (Shoebill)

 Price excludes:

-International/domestic flights (to/from Entebbe) Visas Items of a personal nature, e.g. gifts, laundry, internet access, phone calls, etc. Any pre- or post-tour accommodation, meals, or birding excursions Soft/alcoholic drinks Personal travel insurance Gratuities (please see our tipping guidelines blog) Optional Gorilla tracking permit (\$700 currently) Optional Chimpanzee tracking permit (\$200 currently, note this is included for the 2023 tour)
+International/domestic flights (to/from Entebbe) Visas Items of a personal nature, e.g. gifts, laundry, internet access, phone calls, etc. Any pre- or post-tour accommodation, meals, or birding excursions Soft/alcoholic drinks Personal travel insurance Gratuities (please see our tipping guidelines blog) Optional Gorilla tracking permit (\$700 currently) Optional Chimpanzee tracking permit (\$200 currently)